 How does this work?
 You can get the video doorbell to work with your smart speakers and displays.
 You can speak to whoever is outside the door through a smart device.
 You can also view recorded footage of activity outside your door.

-Most doorbells work with Amazon Alexa, Google Assistant or Apple HomeKit.
-However, you would have check whether a particular video doorbell works with your smart device platform.
+Most doorbells work with Amazon Alexa, Google Assistant, or Apple HomeKit.
+However, you would have to check whether a particular video doorbell works with your smart device platform.